golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-images.md

 * Define the image content in Docker format (Dockerfile)
 * Build a Docker image from the Dockerfile
-* Convert to Golem image using gvmkit-build ([example](../examples/tools/converting-an-image.md))
+* Convert to Golem image using gvmkit-build ([example](../examples/tools/converting-docker-image-to-golem-format.md))

-See our [Create Golem Image Tutorial](#custom-golem-image-step-by-step-tutorial) and [Examples](#installation-guide-and-other-examples) section to see how to create an image and examples on how to use the tool.
+See our [Create Golem Image Tutorial](../tutorials/building-custom-image.md) on how to use the tool.

 ## Publishing the image